-The de Plais family owned Weeting Castle until the 14th century, and despite its name, they never attempted to fortify it and turn it into an fortified residence.
-It is clear that the de Plais family did not intend to create a defensive fortress, but instead they wanted a statement to demonstrate their wealth and status.
+The de Plais family-owned Weeting Castle until the 14th century, and despite its name, they never attempted to fortify it and turn it into a fortified residence.
+It is clear that the de Plais family did not intend to create a defensive fortress, but instead, they wanted a statement to demonstrate their wealth and status.

 The castle enclosure measures approximately 105 metres by 79 metres.
 The castle itself, which stands in the southern part of the moated island, measures 30 metres long and 14 metres wide.
 The walls are very ruinous, and most of the stone has been robbed for other building projects, leaving only crumbling flint rubble walls.

-The ruins of the manor house seems stranded in a field, but as you approach the site down a sloping path you realise that you are crossing the remains of a lage moat, now completely filled in.
-When freshly built Weeting Castle must have been a impressive site indeed.
+The ruins of the manor house seem stranded in a field, but as you approach the site down a sloping path you realise that you are crossing the remains of a large moat, now completely filled in.
+When freshly built Weeting Castle must have been an impressive sight indeed.

 The site is not well signposted from surrounding roads, but if you head for the parish church of St Mary you will easily find the castle ruins.
 The proximity of the church is no accident; ecclesiastical and secular power were closely intertwined in the medieval period.

 English Heritage calls Weeting Castle 'a rare surviving example of a high-status 12th-century manor house built in stone'.

 Most photos are available for licensing, please contact Britain Express image library.